fvitello/pleiadi-doc/docs/quickstart/index.rst

  $ echo $WORK
  /mnt/beegfs/username

 where ``/mnt/beegfs`` is the storage volume, defined with the high-performance, scalability, flexibility, and robustness BeeGFS parallel filesystem (`BeeGFS <https://www.beegfs.io/c/>`_).
 Each user will have a personal directory called ``<username>`` on the storage area ``/mnt/beegfs``, which cannot be accessed by other users.
-For EACH GROUP all the files in this directory cannot exceed the hard quota of 10 TB/year (see also Section `Quota`_).
+For each user all the files in this directory cannot exceed the quota defined in the user's request of the account (see also Section `Quota`_).
 As the *home* directory, the *work* directory is available both on the frontend and on all the compute nodes of Pleiadi cluster, since it is shared with ``nfs``.

 Data archiving